39 verified secrets

 The Miami River Lumber Company is a shared fictional universe with Kings Island

-The "Miami River Lumber Company" appears in background art along Snake River Expedition, Forbidden Frontier, and Frontier Trail.
-At Kings Island, it's the central story element of Mystic Timbers.
-This shared brand also shows up at Carowinds' Copperhead Strike and Knott's Berry Farm's Ghost Town.
+The "Miami River Lumber Company" appears in background art along Snake River Expedition.
+At Kings Island, it's the central story element of Mystic Timbers, and the same brand shows up at Carowinds' Copperhead Strike.
 Intentional cross-park storytelling across the former Cedar Fair portfolio.

 Gemini Midway / Happy Friar